 11. Spent more time inside my fitness centre than at home.
 I ain’t complaining.
 Being a new business, a lot of times I have to be there physically to take care of the details and make on-the-spot decisions.

 12. Went on self-driven road trips to Bali, Indonesia; Los Angeles, California; Austin, Texas; Phoenix, Arizona and Queenstown, New Zealand.

 I went to Austin, Texas to visit my sister’s family after not seeing them for almost a year.
 I felt incredibly proud as an uncle to my three wonderful nephew and nieces, who remember me despite me spending so much time away from them.

-13. Climbed the Sydney Harbour Bridge!
+Sydney Harbour Bridge!
 Wah!

 14. Did adventure caving for the first time ever at Jenolan Caves, near Sydney.
 I won’t say it’s the most fun thing I did, but crawling through rocks and squeezing through holes is definitely interesting, in a challenging sorta way.